Flu Prevention

 Information about high dose flu vaccine

-The CDC’s Advisory Committee on Immunization Practices (ACIP) has changed their guidance about flu shots for people 65 and over for the 22-23 Flu Season.
-It is now recommended that people over 65 get vaccinated with a high dose or adjuvanted flu vaccine if they are available.
+The CDC’s Advisory Committee on Immunization Practices (ACIP) changed their guidance about flu shots for people 65 and over for the 22-23 Flu Season.
+It is now recommended that this age group get vaccinated with a high dose or adjuvanted flu vaccine if they are available.
 These types of vaccine have been shown to produce stronger immune responses in this age group.
 (Flu vaccines brands in this group include Fluzone High-Dose, Flublok, and Fluad.)
 If the high-dose flu vaccine is not available, ACIP still recommends that all people over 6 months old should get any accessible brand of quadrivalent flu vaccine.
+The Health Department will offer a limited supply of this vaccine at select community flu clinics.
+Please review the list above for the most up-to-date schedule.

 The best way to protect yourself and your family is to get your seasonal flu vaccine.